kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 ### RQ16: Housing market
-I think pricing houses by "comps" (last price sold of similar other houses in an area) are a bad idea in the housing market because of their illiquidity. how big is this concern?
+I think pricing houses by "comps" (last price sold of similar other houses in an area) are a bad idea in the housing market because of their illiquidity.
+How big is this concern?

 # Political Science Questions